 ACCOMMODATION: Ranges from basic to good.
 Although the hotels on this tour have a bad reputation, they have improved drastically in recent years.
 There are now new hotels to replace the infamous hotel that we formerly used in Negele.
 All of the hotels have ensuite bathrooms, and most have hot water and 24h electricity.
 Internet is only available in a couple of lodges, and is generally very slow.

 PHOTOGRAPHY: This is a birding tour, but Ethiopia is one of the best countries on earth for bird photography.
 This is mainly due to a lack of persecution of birds, meaning that birds are tame and approachable.
 There are no feeders, blinds, or other photography setups, but the tameness of the wildlife means that much of what we see can be photographed.
 Ethiopia’s special mammals include Ethiopian Wolf, Mountain Nyala, and others, are also easily photographed.
-Serious nature photographers may wish to check out our Ethiopia Photo Journey.
+If you like photographing bird as well as seeing them, you should check out our Ethiopia: Birding with a Camera® (BwC) tour.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 A visa is required.
 Currently, 3-month tourist visas can be obtained upon arrival for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and most European countries.
 The visa costs $50.
 A visa can also be obtained beforehand through a Ethiopian embassy or consulate.
 Travel requirements are subject to change, and it is a good idea to double-check your entry requirements at least six weeks before you travel; contact the nearest embassy or consulate, or ask our office staff for help.